hpeikari/redux-component-pkg/package/README.md

       });
 ```

-We can then decompose the props into variables:
+We can then decompose the props into variables and very easily use them in the code:

 ```js
       const {